rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-015/index.md

 ### [shared-arena]

 [shared-arena] by [@0x5eb] is a thread-safe & efficient memory pool.
-Memory pools are usefull for speeding up dynamic (de)allocation of large amounts of data of the same size.
+Memory pools are useful for speeding up dynamic (de)allocation of large amounts of data of the same size.

 shared-arena provides three memory pools with different trade-offs: